-Leukocyte esterase is a urine test to look for white blood cells and other signs associated with infection.
+Leukocyte esterase is a urine test to look for white blood cells and other signs of infection.

-No special preparation is necessary for this test.
+No special steps are needed to prepare for this test.

-The test will involve only normal urination, and there is no discomfort.
+The test will involve only normal urination.
+There is no discomfort.

-Leukocyte esterase is a screening test used to detect a substance that suggests there are white blood cells in the urine, which may mean you have a urinary tract infection.
+Leukocyte esterase is a screening test used to detect a substance that suggests there are white blood cells in the urine.
+This may mean you have a urinary tract infection.

-This test is part of the routine urine dipstick test.
-If this test is positive, the urine should be examined under a microscope for white blood cells and other abnormalities associated with infection.
+If this test is positive, the urine should be examined under a microscope for white blood cells and other signs that point to an infection.

 A negative test result is normal.

+The examples above are common measurements for results of these tests.
 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.

 An abnormal result indicates a possible urinary tract infection.

-Updated by: Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine; David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.